Defining metadata (meta.yaml)#

 Note

-Python .py and Perl .pl scripts are valid only as part of Python and Perl packages, respectively.
+Python .py, Perl .pl, and R .r scripts are valid only as part of Python, Perl, and R packages, respectively.

 Downstream tests#